adamsilver/fdpb/03-book-a-flight.md

 </div>
 ```

 Each category is represented by a separate field.
 As we're asking users for an *amount* of something - in this case passengers - the number input makes sense.
-(Note: we discussed the number input in “A Checkout Flow”.)
+(Note: we discussed when to use the number input in “A Checkout Flow”.)

 Number inputs have little spinner buttons.
 Spinners, also known as steppers, let users increase or decrease the input's value by a constant amount.
 They are great for making small adjustments.
 As Luke Wobrelkski says: